 Whether you want to clear out some space in your inbox, or accidentally sent a message to the wrong person and want to remove it, we can help you out.

-If you want to save your messages before you clear them off your phone, check out our How to Back Up WhatsApp Messages tutorial.
+If you want to save your messages before you clear them off your phone, check out our tutorial on how to back up WhatsApp messages.

-Want to see how that's all done in practice?
+Do you want to see how that’s all done in practice?
 Of course you do!
-Below are screenshot-guided instructions for how to delete messages.
+Below are screenshot-guided instructions for how to remove messages within the app.

-Turn on your mobile phone and tap WhatsApp to open it.
+Grab your mobile device and tap the WhatsApp app icon to launch it.

-Tap the Chats category, and tap the conversation that you wish to delete messages from.
+Tap the Chats category and then touch the conversation you wish to delete messages from.

 How to delete chats or group chats

-From the main WhatsApp menu, tap the Chats category, and then press and hold on the conversation that you wish to delete.
-Then tap Delete Chat in the menu that pops up.
+From the main menu, tap the Chats category.
+Then press and hold on the conversation you’d like to erase.

-If you tap Clear All Chats, WhatsApp will delete all messages within all of your active conversations, but will leave those conversations active.
+- If you tap Clear All Chats, it will delete all messages within all of your active conversations, but will leave those conversations active.

-If you tap Delete All Chats instead, WhatsApp will delete all of your active conversations and all messages within them.
-(Note that, again, this will not delete group chats unless you are no longer a part of the group.)
+- If you tap Delete All Chats instead, it will erase all of your active conversations and all messages within them.
+(Note that, again, this will not remove group chats unless you are no longer a part of the group.)